 Dear Compass User,

-What first attracted me to Literature Compass was its combination of an unparalleled range of expertise (18 international section editors) and its commitment to the fullest potential of the electronic medium.
-I had used other literature web resources, but they had been limited in concept: journals catering to particular periods, genres, or authors, and searchable databases of texts.
+What first attracted me to Literature Compass was its great potential.
+I was a pilot editor in the earliest days of the journal, more than a decade ago.
+Over the course of the subsequent decade, most recently under the editorship of Regenia Gagnier, the journal has more than realised its potential through a combination of an unparalleled range of expertise (18 international section editors) and its commitment to the fullest potential of the electronic medium.
+We all know of and use other literature web resources, but they tend to be more limited in concept: journals catering to particular periods, genres, or authors, and searchable databases of texts.

 For the academic community Literature Compass is very good news: it gives desktop access to the driving ideas, current issues and controversies that enliven our discipline and fuel our research.
 And since this is a site by the community for the community it generates a strong sense of dialogue and engagement.
 From a contributor’s point of view Literature Compass has the huge advantage over a print journal of publishing a peer-reviewed and fully citable article within eight weeks of acceptance.